 As a painting contractor, the most common question I hear from clients is: “What color should I choose?”
 This is a very good question indeed!
-After all, it is a decision that they will have to live with for a very long time, and a lot of people straggle with it.
+After all, it is a decision that they will have to live with for a very long time, and a lot of people struggle with it.

 It is generally understood that color combinations that appear pleasing are made up of colors considered to be in harmony, or agree with each other.
 Colors that do not agree with each other, or that clash, are not in harmony.

 I always start with the main color – the color of the wall.
 What will your wall color be?
 Well, look around.
 What colors are other homes in your neighborhood painted?
 Do you like them?
 Look at the clothes inside your closet.
-This may give you a clue as to your color preference.
-I am not trying to be funny here, color associations are very personal.
+Seriously, this may give you a clue as to your color preference because color associations are very personal.

 Once you have your main color, you can apply some easy rules and formulas to create a harmonious color scheme.
 One way to come up with a harmonious color is to use contrasting (lighter or darker) versions of your main color.
 Another good way to add a color to your scheme is through the use of a complementary color, found with the help of a color wheel.